What Do These Designations Mean?

 Ohio’s “Vicious Dog”:

-The State of Ohio can designate a dog as Vicious if it has, without provocation, killed or seriously injured a person.
+The State of Ohio can designate a dog as vicious if it has committed one of the following acts without provocation:

 Legal Restrictions for Dangerous and Vicious Dogs

 Dangerous Dogs and Vicious Dogs are required to be in a locked cage, pen, or other enclosure at all times while at home.
-While off the premises of the owner, the dog must be on a short chain link leash and additionally either:
+While off the premises of the owner, the dog must be on a six foot chain link leash and additionally either:

 • If sold or transferred to a new owner, a full description of the dog, account of all past aggressive acts, and notice of its Dangerous/Vicious designation must be given to the new owner, as well as to the Dog Warden and Board of Health in the new owner’s district of residence.